 Every IT customer service professional encounters, at one time or another, the customer who is wrong.
-The one who operated with incorrect information, failed to follow instructions, or simply made a mistake.
+The one who operated with incorrect information, failed to follow instructions, or simply made an honest mistake.
 The customer may make excuses or place incorrect blame, and as an IT professional you will have to make a choice: correct the customer, or not?
 Here’s why arguing is never the solution.

 Why You Should Never Argue With a Customer